01 March 2019: the flight to Havana

 My passport was only five years old, but I had lost 35 pounds since the photo was taken, mostly last year’s sabbatical.
 I was clean shaven in the photo, but I had a grey beard in Havana.
 I tried to smile just like in the photo.
 It took the senior official a few glances, then he accepted that it was me.
 They checked my visa and return flight (my flight was for three days before the visa expired, just in case a flight was delayed), and my travel insurance (Cuba requires travelers insurance, because they have a state-paid healthcare system and don’t want you burdening it, which is fair).
 I was wondering if they’d focus on my “entrepreneurship visa,” but it didn’t seem to matter to them how I had one.
 Cuba had been used to Americans visiting via Mexico City or Toronto since Kennedy’s embargo; even Lee Harvey Oswald tried to get to Cuba via Mexico City in 1962, so no one other than law-abiding Americans ever cared about an official visa.
 The Lonely Planet says that’s why customs officials stamp a tourist visa instead of a passport, so that Americans can throw it away without evidence they visited Cuba.

-They were uninterested in my visa, but focused on the Force Fin scuba fins strapped to my backpack.
+They were uninterested in my visa, but they were fascinated with the Force Fin scuba fins strapped to my backpack.
 They’re unusual looking, squat and wide like webbed duck feet, able to fit into carryon bag spaces.
 The senior official held up a fin and wore a curious countenance.
 He drug his finger along the thick polypropolene edge, pulling tension and releasing it and watching the fin flip back.
 Even with all of the tourists flocking to Cuba’s Carribbean dive sites, it was obvious he had never seen fins like mine.
-If he asked, I was ready with an explanation that linked to my entrepreneurship visa.

 Force Fins are different than most SCUBA fins.
 They were invented by a guy in the 1980’s whose name I can never recall and used by SEALS and Rangers in the 80’s and 90’s for long-distance underwater missions.
 They’re thick, short, black, duck-feet-looking fins modeled after a dolphin’s tail.
 Though a bit harder to kick, the flip back gives you an extra boost.
 The open toe design puts forces across the top of your foot, not the toes, which aides long-distance swims because it reduces bending moments about the ankle, which is especially useful for people with feet as long as mine.
 The patents had long since expired, but the market was so small that no new companies invested in manufacturing processes.
 Force Fins were still the originals, and fit my feet comfortably.
 Conveniently, the stubby shape fits in a carryon bag.